 Located in the coffee belt, Salento Quindo was our favourite place to visit in Colombia and one that we would highly recommend if you are partial to all things beautiful.

-Read on for 5 unmissable things to do in Salento, Colombia featuring drinking beer and exploding gun powder (always a good idea), the best Salento meal to eat (maybe even the best in Colombia) and a real country ‘n’ western saloon…
+Read on to discover everything you need to know about visiting Salento, Colombia including drinking beer and exploding gun powder (always a good idea), the best Salento meal to eat (maybe even the best in Colombia) and a real country ‘n’ western saloon…

 Go on a coffee farm tour